Zeeshan75/Face-Attribute-Recognition-python-opencv/Read_me.txt

 	 	   	this we can calculate the 'eye_aspect_ratio' and by using the threshold value of 0.2 we can predict wether the eye is opened or closed.

-	 	2. We trained the model on the faces with happiness and neutral images from the fer13 dataset which predicts wether the person is smiling or not.
+	 	2. We trained the model on the faces with "happiness" and "neutral" images from the "fer13 dataset" which predicts wether the person is smiling or not.

-	 	3. We trained the model on the faces with glasses and without glasses dataset and we are using the model in predicting the person is wearing glasses or not.
+	 	3. We trained the model on the faces with "glasses" and "without glasses" dataset and we are using the model in predicting the person is wearing glasses or not.

-	 	4. Here we are using a model which is trained on predicting the gender and age of the person.
+	 	4. Here we are using a model which is trained on predicting the gender and age of the person from others resource .

 	 The above models are used in predicting the face atributes.
 	 	   We have used the gray scale images with predicted faces from the get_frontal_face-detector